ma08/chrome-link-copy/README.md

 ##Google Search  and Facebook Chat- Link Copy - 0.0.1
-I was fed up of the redirection urls google gives on its search results, making it a chore to copy the link address.
+I was fed up of the redirection urls google gives on its search results - making it a chore to copy the link address.
 So I went ahead and created this project overnight.

 ![alt tag](http://i.imgur.com/2adtlYg.png)

-Using

 A tiny extension for `Google Chrome` to make copying links from google pain free.
 Generally when you right click a link on google search and select